Home page - When to visit? - Sights & activities - Day trips - Beaches - 2 days - 1 Week

 The Linha 1 tram departs from Infante (GPS: 41.14050, -8.615926) and extends to the Passeio Alegre Park (GPS: 41.14760, -8.66754) in the Foz district.
 This is a wonderful route, as the tram trundles along the banks of the Douro River and passes beneath the Ponte da Arrábida bridge.
 Being the most popular tram line, it can get very busy during the middle of the day and a significant number of passengers are forced to stand.
 To experience the magic of the Linha 1, try to ride the tram early or late in the day when it is much quieter.
 For a full guide to all of the stops along the Linha 1 tram route, please read this article.

 The entire Linha 1 tram route is covered by the 500 bus route (Praça da Liberdade to Matosinhos, €1.95 single).
 If there are long queues for the tram, catch the bus instead.
 The Linha 1 tram is the only route which does not perform a loop, therefore a trip to the Foz district requires two tram tickets, costing a total of €6.

 The Foz district is one of the most charming regions of Porto, but because it does not contain any major tourist attractions, it is sadly often overlooked.
 Before catching the tram back to central Porto, take a wander along the riverfront past the São João fort to the delightful seafront of Foz.

 Tram Linha 22

 If this is your first visit to Porto, this is the best tram line to begin with, as it forms a complete loop and travels through the more interesting sections of the city.
-Another advantage of this tram route, is that it passes the beautiful Ildefonso church, which can be seen without having to climb the steep hill from the Sao Bento train station.
-The entire Linha 22 route takes around 30 minutes, but is often impacted by traffic or badly parked cars.
+Another advantage of this tram route is that it passes the beautiful Santo Ildefonso church, which can be seen without having to climb the steep hill from the Sao Bento train station.
+The entire Linha 22 route takes around 30 minutes, although this is often impacted by traffic or badly parked cars.